 BOPs can be customized so that you can add or remove an endorsement, tailoring the policy to fit your business’ specific needs.

 Following a BOP, general contractors should consider the following types of insurance which are designed for construction companies and may be required by the State of Florida:

-Umbrella Policy – Sometimes, General Liability does not provide enough coverage.
-In the event of a large claim, an Umbrella policy can provide additional coverage for damages (if awarded) and costs of legal representation.
+Umbrella Insurance Policy – Sometimes, General Liability does not provide enough coverage.
+In the event of a large claim, an Umbrella Insurance Policy can provide additional coverage for damages (if awarded) and costs of legal representation.

-Workers’ Compensation – For construction companies, the requirements are different because of the greater risk for injury.
-If you employ a single employee, you must have Workers’ Compensation insurance.
-This includes subcontractors.
+Workers’ Compensation – For construction companies, the employee requirements for Workers’ Compensation Insurance Coverage are different than other industries because of the greater risk for injury.
+If you employ a single employee, you must have Workers’ Compensation Insurance.
+This includes contractors, subcontractors, and temporary help.

-Commercial Auto Insurance – Anyone who uses their vehicle for work (and not just commuting to and from) needs to have Commercial Auto insurance; their personal coverage will not cover an accident.
-As a general contractor, if you use a pickup truck, trailer, or other vehicle to transport tools and supplies, protect yourself against an expensive loss with Commercial Auto insurance.
+Commercial Auto Insurance – Anyone who uses their vehicle for work (excluding commuting to and from the job) needs to have Commercial Auto Insurance.
+Personal car insurance coverage will not cover an accident when the vehicle is being used to perform work-related tasks such as meeting a client to discuss blueprints or picking up additional supplies – even if a personal vehicle is being used.
+As a general contractor, if you use a pickup truck, trailer, or other vehicle to transport tools and supplies, protect yourself (and your employees) against an expensive loss with Commercial Auto Insurance.

 Professional Liability Insurance – Protects against your company’s legal responsibility for the harm it may cause to others as a result of faulty installations or errors in services provided.